 UTA Health Services has put in place a strategy to provide on-campus COVID-19 testing to students who need it.

-In accordance with guidance set forth by the Centers for Disease Control and Prevention and local health authorities, anyone experiencing symptoms should call their health care provider first to discuss symptoms or contact history.
+In accordance with guidance set forth by the Centers for Disease Control and Prevention and local health authorities, anyone experiencing symptoms should call their health care provider first.
 If experiencing symptoms, they should not go to a clinic or UTA Health Services without first calling.

 UTA students can contact UTA Health Services with concerns during office hours at 817-272-2771.

-“The goal of our on-campus testing strategy is to identify and mitigate possible opportunities for the spread of COVID-19 among our student body,” Middleton said.
+“The goal of our on-campus testing strategy is to identify and mitigate possible opportunities for the spread of COVID-19 among our student body,” said Dr. Angela Middleton, director of UTA Health Services.
 “The health and safety of our students is essential to them achieving their goals and succeeding academically, and that is the top priority of our team and the University as a whole.”

-Students who are identified by Health Services as being in need of testing will not pay out-of-pocket costs, regardless of whether they have insurance.
+Students will not pay out-of-pocket costs, regardless of whether they have insurance.